 Tempeh is another soy-based probiotic food.
 Made from fermented soybeans that are formed into a block or patty, tempeh is commonly used as a meat replacement in vegetarian or vegan cuisine because it is high in protein.

 Rhizopus oligosporus and Lactobacillus plantarum are the probiotic strains in tempeh that greatly increase the digestibility and bioavailability of the soybeans.
 This fermented food has a strong earthy, nutty flavor and offers a plant-based source of protein, B vitamins, and Vitamin K.

-Again, fermented soy products like miso and tempeh and safer ways to eat soy.
+Again, fermented soy products like miso and tempeh can be safer ways to eat soy.

 Kombucha is a trendy beverage that is made from black tea and sugar, and fermented from colonies of bacteria that originate from a SCOBY.
 Kombucha has a vinegar or beer-like taste and a mild alcohol content (usually below 0.5% ABV.)